In this section

 Portsoy is a popular village thanks to its vibrant trademark festival and picturesque 17th century harbour.

-For two days in June, the town of Portsoy stages the Scottish Traditional Boat Festival welcoming up to 16,000 people each year!
+Over two days, each summer, the town of Portsoy stages the Scottish Traditional Boat Festival welcoming thousands of visitors every year!
 It places special emphasis on boat building, restoration and sailing, but it also showcases a wide range of arts, crafts, music and food.

 Portsoy is also renowned for its marble – polished red and green serpentine – which has been used in grand mansions and castles all over the world; most notably the Palace of Versailles.